February 9, 2009

 Provide designs with clear headings.
 Headings should look different from normal body copy.
 Most of the time you'll want a h2 to look bigger or at least different from a h3 as well.

-Roger Johanssen wrote with some great discussions.
+Roger Johanssen wrote an article about headings and heading hierarchy with some great discussions.

 In a few occassions I got designs where content was sparse and limited to fit in a certain amount of space.
 This works well when you're a designer and choose your own amount of words or image sizes.
 Problems arise as soon as the client starts filling content and it won't fit the box.
 Make sure you get this cleared out from the beginning.
-Make a design that scales or make sure that the client understands very well the allowed number of words is limited in certain areas.¬†
+Make a design that scales or make sure that the client understands very well the allowed number of words is limited in certain areas.

 Also, do not fear the scrollbar.
 Pages are meant to scroll, not everyone has the same screen resolution, nor does everyone surf the web with maximized windows.
 This does not mean we want to see scrollbars anywhere else.
 We do not.

 Real designers will probably wonder why the hell I'm adding this tip, but unfortunately I'm still seeing too many splash pages.

 By no means I pretend to be a perfect designer, slicer or developer, but just a few looks around and reading a few books made me understand that these are really just simple steps a designer can take to improve his or her work.

 I try to open my eyes and I expect from everybody else the same.